 The user interface is the means by which your customers and leads will access your website.
 When they visit your website, they will find text, images and buttons that they can use to interact with the page — this is your user interface.
 User interface design is the process used to plan, craft, deploy and update this point of interaction.

 You may hear user interface (UI) design mentioned alongside user experience (UX) design.
 This is because UI and UX design are closely linked, although they are not the same thing.
 UX is a more general concept taking into account the totality of the user’s experience on your website, while UI concentrates specifically on the mechanics of the interface.

 Imagine you want to buy some watermelon.

-You Google “watermelon near me” and Google returns various websites for shops nearby who might be able to fulfill your fruit need.
+You google “watermelon near me” and Google returns various websites for shops nearby who might be able to fulfil your fruit need.

 Each shop has done a great job of selecting a nice green watermelon, some with a slice cut out of it to show the deep red juicy fruit.
 That’s the user experience.